SNIP 28: Staking V2 proposal

 This mechanism ensures Validators actively use full nodes, as they need to track block hashes continuously.
 Additionally, the attestation reflects their activity and is publicly verifiable.
 This ensures Validators’ reliability is publicly tested, which is crucial before Starknet’s security and liveness depend on them.

-We note that in this proposal, the work is the same for all Validators, and only the rewards are proportional to their stake.
-The reason we opt for this is it makes the implementation more straightforward, so we can focus more time and effort on the later stages.
+Note that in this proposal, the work is the same for all Validators, and only the rewards are proportional to their stake.
+This is done to simplify the implementation, so time and effort may be saved for the later stages.
 This is essential as testing Validators’ reliability is crucial before handing them core responsibilities.
 Also, Running a full node is the main cost and effort, which is obligatory for all Validators.

 Lastly, the exact parameters of epoch length (E), Modulo power (N), and attestation window (W) will be determined later and added to this proposal, but here are some thoughts about what is bounding them: